Widevine L1: Everything You Need to Know About This Certification

 - Scroll down a bit, and you will see all information about your device.

 - Check for “Security Level” information, and you will see if your smartphone support Widevine L1 certification or not

 Widevine L1 Supported Device

-There are a lot of devices which are yet to support Widevine L1 security level.
-It will surprise you that even many of the high-end devices doesn’t have HD streaming feature.
+There are a lot of devices that are yet to support the Widevine L1 security level.
+It will surprise you that even many of the high-end devices don’t have HD streaming features.
 Below is a list of some popular smartphones which are yet to support HD streaming.

-Not just these devices there are many of the devices out there which support and doesn’t support Full HD Streaming online.
-You can check complete list of supported platforms here.
-If you have already got the device that doesn’t support Widevine L1 Security level then, you need to change your device or wait for your manufacturer to do something with it.
-Because it is really not a good idea to spend more than 300USD and still you’re not able to stream HD content.
+Not just these devices, there are many of the devices out there which support and don’t support Full HD Streaming online.
+You can check the complete list of supported platforms here.
+If you have already got a device that doesn’t help the Widevine L1 Security level, you need to change your device or wait for your manufacturer to do something.
+Because it is not a good idea to spend more than 300USD when you still can not stream HD content.

 Widevine has three different certification levels.
 Widevine L1 means you can stream videos at maximum quality up to 4K.
 L2 certification allows you to play a maximum of 720p videos, while L3 allows only 580p videos.

 You should contact the customer care of your smartphone.
 They could provide the firmware updates to fix the Widevine L3 issue.
 You can also install an APK to fix L1 streaming on your smartphone.